pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 For the version, it should be `8.0.0` (at least).

-We can remove the useless `cas-server-support-json-service-registry` dependency and add the new `cas-server-support-oidc-federation` module dedicated to the federation support.
+We can remove the useless `cas-server-support-json-service-registry` dependency and add the new `cas-server-support-oidc-federation` module dedicated to federation support.

 To make things easier, let's turn the CAS server into a standalone (Tomcat embedded) JAR using the `spring-boot-maven-plugin`.